 Have the following information ready for your tax return: date of sale, amount received, original costs and expenses (agents fees, etc.), and anything else you think might be relevant.

-Shares, divides or other investments
+Shares, dividends or other investments

 Information needed: we need to know what income/dividends you have received from your investments in the period from 6 April 2020 – 5 April 2021.
 This includes shares in companies and unit trusts.
 You will find this information on the statements provided by whoever you’ve invested your money with.
 Have this information on file as we will ask you for the relevant numbers.